Tuya Pal, MD, FACMG

 Anne Weidner, MPH, CPH, CCRP

-Anne Weidner is a Research Coordinator III for ICARE.
+Anne Weidner is a Research Programs Manager for ICARE.
 She is responsible for overseeing recruitment efforts and participant outreach, as well as questionnaire verification and follow-up.
 She assists with provider correspondence, database and website management, data analysis, and regulatory submissions.
 She is interested in health disparities and bioinformatics.Anne attended West Virginia University where she earned her Bachelor of Science in Biology.
 She also earned her Master of Public Health in Epidemiology at the University of South Florida.

 Ann Louise Tezak, MA, MPH, CPH

-Ann Louise Tezak is a Research Coordinator III for ICARE.
+Ann Louise Tezak is a Research Programs Manager for ICARE.
 She is responsible for specimen collection efforts, recruitment efforts, participant outreach, and data management and analysis.
 She is interested in health seeking behaviors, cancer disparities, women’s health, and global health efforts in cancer care.
 Ann attended The University of Montana where she earned her Bachelor of Arts in SocioCultural Anthropology, with a minor in African American Studies.
 She also earned her Master of Arts in Applied Anthropology, with a concentration in BioCultural Medical Anthropology, and her Master of Public Health in Global Health Practice at the University of South Florida.

 Brenda Zuniga, MS, CGC